-Joanne Lipman has served as Editor-in-Chief at USA Today, USA Today Network, Conde Nast, and The Wall Street Journal's Weekend Journal, leading those organizations to six Pulitzer Prizes.
+Joanne Lipman has served as Editor-in-Chief of USA Today, USA Today Network, Conde Nast Portfolio, and The Wall Street Journal's Weekend Journal, leading those organizations to six Pulitzer Prizes.
 She is also author of the No. 1 bestseller "That's What She Said," about closing the gender gap.
 A frequent speaker and television commentator, she is an on-air contributor at CNBC and journalism lecturer at Yale University.
 She was also named the inaugural Distinguished Journalism Fellow at Princeton's Institute for Advanced Study.

 Dubbed "star editor" by CNN and "innovator in chief" by The New York Times, Lipman began her career as a reporter at The Wall Street Journal, ultimately rising to Deputy Managing Editor, the first woman to attain that post.
 There, she created Weekend Journal and Personal Journal, and supervised coverage that earned three Pulitzer Prizes.
 She subsequently was founding Editor-in-Chief of Conde Nast Portfolio and Portfolio.com, which won National Magazine and Loeb Awards.

 In 2015, she became the first Chief Content Officer of Gannett.
 There she was Editor in Chief of its USA Today and USA Today Network, encompassing the flagship title plus 109 metro newspapers including the Detroit Free Press, the Cincinnati Enquirer, and the Arizona Republic.
 In that role, she oversaw more than 3,000 journalists and led the organization to three Pulitzer Prizes.